pjlapray/LMMSE-Demosaicing-for-Colour-Polarization-Filter-Array/README.md

 # Demosaicing-CPFA-LMMSE
 This code allow you to demosaic a colour and polarimetric image from a filter array sensor with the Linear Minimum Mean Square Error demosaicing algorithm.
-The arrangement is the QuadBayer polarization pattern from the SONY IMX250 MYR sensor.
+The arrangement is the QuadBayer polarization pattern from the SONY IMX250MYR sensor.
 The monochrome version of this code is at : https://fr.mathworks.com/matlabcentral/fileexchange/131758-demosaicing-algorithm-for-sony-imx250-mzr/?s_tid=LandingPageTabfx.
+This code can also be applied to SONY IMX264MYR or IMX253MYR.
 The code will be readapted for any square arrangement in a future release.

 The LMMSE demosaicing algorithm is a learning-based technique.
 The initial training (matrix 'D_matrix.mat' in Data folder) is done with the data used in the publication (training with 12 images from the Wen et al. database).
 If using the code, please cite these publications: